Thu 20th April 2023

 Walking Grade: 1 Goat – walks are varied and at a very steady pace giving time to see birds, wildflowers and to be immersed in the beautiful Sussex countryside.

 Base: The Amberley Black Horse – a traditional elegant local pub in the heart of the village.
 There are several walks straight from the door and Amberley is a lovely village to amble around.
+It is a typical English rural village.

 There is a station in Amberley with trains coming via London’s Clapham Junction.
 The nearest airport is Gatwick.